Scalable and Robust Community Detection with Randomized Sketching: Numerical and Experimental Results

 In this experiment, we demonstrate the performance of the proposed randomized approach in terms of sampling complexity and minimum cluster size.
 The graph follows Data Model~\ref{datamodel} with parameters $p=0.8$, $q=0.1$, $\obsprob=0.7$, and $N=5000$.
-The graph consists of two small clusters with sizes $n_1 = n_2 = n_{\min}$, and one large cluster with size $n_3 = 5000 - 2 n_{\min}$.
+The graph consists of two small clusters with sizes $n_1 \!=\! n_2 \!=\! \nmin$, and one large cluster with size $n_3 \!=\!
+5000 \!-\!
+2 \nmin$.
 Phase transition plots are shown in Fig.~\ref{fig:RandPhasePlots}, comparing the URS, SbS, and SRS sampling techniques with respect to sample complexity and minimum cluster size.

-For SRS, we set $m=500$ in Algorithm~\ref{alg:nodesampling}.
+For SRS, we set $m=500$ in Algorithms~\ref{alg:SRSnodesampling} and \ref{alg:SRSColumnSampling}.
 Additionally, we found that sampling part of the sketch using URS improved the success rate: here we acquire $N'/2$ samples via URS, and $N'/2$ via SRS.

-The phase transitions are shown over the domain $50 \le N^{'} \le 700$ and $50 \le n_{\min} \le 700$.
+The phase transitions are shown over the domain $50 \!\le\!
+N' \!\le\!
+700$ and $50 \!\le\! \nmin \!\le\!
+700$.
 The algorithm which uses SbS can yield exact clustering even when the URS-based algorithm fails due to highly unbalanced data.
-For example, when $n_{\min} = 200$, the SbS algorithm extracts accurate clusters using only $N'=200$ samples (only 4\% of the total nodes).
+For example, when $\nmin \!=\!
+200$, the SbS algorithm extracts accurate clusters using only $N' \!=\!
+200$ samples (only 4\% of the total nodes).

+SRS performs exceedingly well for very small cluster sizes, so much so that that the phase transition cannot be seen in (c).
+Fig. ~\ref{fig:RandPhasePlots}(d) shows a zoom of the lower-left portion of panel (c) so that the phase transition is visible.

-This improved performance of SbS is due to the more balanced sketches, stemming from the larger sampling probability that SbS places on the columns in the small clusters.
-Fig.~\ref{fig:RandPhasePlots}(d) shows the probability with which the smallest cluster is sampled for URS and SbS (averaged over 20 independent runs), corresponding to the $N'=400$ row in Fig.~\ref{fig:RandPhasePlots}(a) and (b).
+The improved performance of SbS is due to the more balanced sketches, stemming from the larger sampling probability that SbS places on the columns in the small clusters.
+Fig.~\ref{fig:RandPhasePlots}(e) shows the probability with which the smallest cluster is sampled for URS and SbS, corresponding to the $N'=400$ row in Fig.~\ref{fig:RandPhasePlots}(a) and (b).
 The dashed line shows the ideal probability in which each cluster has equal sampling probability.
-We can see that for URS, the probability is approximately $\nmin / N$.
-However, SbS provides at least two-fold improvement over URS.
+The probability for URS is approximately $\nmin / N$, while SbS provides at least two-fold improvement over URS.